c2mon/c2mon/docs/docs/user-guide/daq-api/daq-module-testing-guide.md

 ---
 layout:   post
 title:    Writing JUnit tests for DAQ modules
-Summary:  Explains how to make use of the DAQ testing framework.
+summary:  Explains how to make use of the DAQ testing framework.
 ---

 Before starting reading this guide please make sure that you are at least familiar with the following guide: